MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M08-empower-workforce-copilot-communications/11-create-agent-question-assistant.md

+# Exercise 2, Task 4: Use Copilot Studio to create an FAQ Assistant agent
+---
 With TR‑Pulse now launched and the first quarterly town hall prepared, Trey Research must ensure employees can continue accessing clear, consistent, and empathetic information—without over‑reliance on email or delays in response.

 One of the core components of TR‑Pulse is the TR‑Pulse FAQ Assistant, a no‑code agent designed to provide employees with on‑demand answers about the TR‑Pulse program, how to participate, and where to go for more support when needed.
 This assistant helps scale transparency while maintaining appropriate boundaries—answering what it can confidently address and routing sensitive or out‑of‑scope questions to the right teams.